VinitraMk/getcomic-cli/README.md

 ## Features
 * Download comics from readcomiconline.to by providing the url of a single issue of a comic
 * Download the entire series of a particular comic by providing the url of a comic series
+* Download a given range of issues provided as input from the user

 ## Getting Started